 Dare to Take That First Step

-By going back to school, you are one step closer towards building a better future.
-Remember, the the difference between dreaming and pursuing is in a single step.
+Going back to school means you’re that much closer to building a better future.
+Remember, the difference between dreaming and pursuing is a single step.

-To learn more about how you can start the process of going back to school for a bachelor’s, master’s, or doctorate degree, contact an enrollment advisor today.
-With the support of friends and family, financial assistance from various organizations, and the guidance of a school counselor and an enrollment advisor, you’ll be well prepared to excel in your studies and pursue a higher education.
+To learn more about how you can start the process of going back to school for a bachelor’s, master’s, or doctorate degree, schedule an appointment with an enrollment adviser today.
+With the support of friends and family, financial assistance from various organizations, and the guidance of a school counselor and an EA, you’ll be well prepared to excel in your studies and pursue a higher education.